 There are many barriers to inclusion for children with disabilities and developmental challenges.
 When everyone can’t play it’s usually because of the structures and the systems in place, and a lack of understanding, not because of the abilities of kids.
 Our national survey revealed the community want more inclusive programs and coaches and teachers would like more knowledge about disability and how to modify programs to include kids of all abilities.

-AllPlay was started with generous finding from the Moose Foundation in 2016.
+AllPlay was started with generous funding from the Moose Foundation in 2016.
 AllPlay is a national initiative to enable children with developmental challenges, such as autism spectrum disorder, cerebral palsy, language disorders and intellectual disabilities, to access sport and team activities.
 AllPlay targets attitudes, structures and systems with evidenced-based resources and information so that everyone can play and be part of the community.

 We believe it’s time to change the status quo for children with developmental challenges and disabilities.